Frizzled

 Frizzled is a family of atypical G protein-coupled receptors that serve as receptors in the Wnt signaling pathway and other signaling pathways.
 There are 10 known Frizzled receptor family members in humans.
 When activated, Frizzled leads to activation of Dishevelled in the cytosol.

 Species distribution

 Frizzled proteins and the genes that encode them have been identified in an array of animals, from sponges to humans.

 Structure

-Frizzled family members are so-called transmembrane proteins, which are embedded in the plasma membrane of a cell.
+Frizzled family members are transmembrane proteins, which are embedded in the cell membrane.
 All Frizzled family members have two folded domains: a transmembrane domain, which keeps the protein lodged inside the plasma membrane, and an extracellular domain called the "cysteine-rich domain" or CRD.
 The two domains are connected by a disordered linker region, which allows the cysteine-rich domain to freely flop around.
 Intracellularly, Frizzled protein family members have an additional disordered domain of varying length, the tip of which is capable of binding to the PDZ domain of the intracellular protein Dishevelled.
 The structure of this intracellular domain is not yet fully elucidated.